 Honduran Customs requires travelers to complete an online form prior to entering the country.
 They also require that you provide them with the QR code that populates once you submit your immigration form.
-We suggest completing this the day before your flight.
+We suggest completing this a day or two before your flight.
+You will need to complete this same form again on the Friday you are in Honduras for your flight home.

-Go to: https://sisglobal.aduanas.gob.hn/Pech/#/plataforma/otra\gestiones/formularioDJRV
+Go to: https://sisglobal.aduanas.gob.hn/Pech/#/plataforma/otra_gestiones/formularioDJRV (This link will also be provided in the your team's WhatsApp group chat.)

-Here is how you should answer the questions: (Lenguaje (in red): switch to en\US for the form to switch to English)
+Here is how you should answer the questions: (Lenguaje (in red): switch to en_US for the form to switch to English)

-- 1) Entry: Air

-- 2) Date you fly into Honduras

-- 3) 0013-SAP, AEROPUERTO LA MESA

-- 4) Enter your name

-- 5) Enter your passport number

-- 6) Document type: choose passport

-- 7) Nationality: US- Estados Unidos

-- 8) Sex: Female & Country of Birth US- Estados Unidos

-- 9) Date of Birth: put the day before the month

-- 10) Reason for Travel: choose tourism

-- 11) Enter your flight number

-- 12) Country of Departure: US-Estados Unidos

-- 13) Country of Residence: US- Estados Undios

-- 14) Country of Destination: Honduras

-- 15) Foreign Address: Amigos de Bernabe, Pena Blanca

-- 16) Number of Relatives traveling with you

-- 17) Quantity of luggage traveling with you: (enter how many bags you have)

-- 18) Quantity of luggage not traveling with you: 0
+- 1) Operation: Entry (You will choose Exit on your return home) Mean of transportation: Air - 2) Date you fly into Honduras or fly home - 3) 0013-SAP, AEROPUERTO INTERNACIONAL RAMON VILLEDA MORALES en SAN PEDRO SULA - 4) Enter your nameS - 5) Enter your passport number - 6) Document type: choose passport - 7) Nationality: US- UNITED STATES - 8) Sex & Country of Birth US- UNITED STATES - 9) Date of Birth: put the day before the month - 10) Reason for Travel: choose tourism - 11) Mean of Transportation : A-Aereo Enter your flight number - 12) Country of Departure: US- UNITED STATES - 13) Country of Residence: US- UNITED STATES - 14) Country of Destination: Honduras - 15) Foreign Address: Amigos de Bernabe, Pena Blanca - 16) Number of Relatives traveling with you - 17) Quantity of luggage traveling with you: (enter how many bags you have) - 18) Quantity of luggage not traveling with you: 0